Gravito-optics and intensity correlations for binary inspiral signal detections: Detector response

 We have also identified the time and position of detections at detector $a$ and detector $b$ with $x_2$ and $x_1$ respectively.
 Since the polarization response functions are diagonal these simplify to $\mathcal{A}^{iji'j'}_k\left( {x_2} \right) = \eta_{k} F^{A} F^{A'}$ and $ \mathcal{B}^{lml'm'}_{k'}\left( {x_1} \right) = \eta_{k'} F^{B}F^{B'}$,

 where $F^{A }$ is the polarization specific antenna response at ${x_2}$ and $\eta_{k}$ is the associated frequency dependent detection efficiency.
-The detection probability \eqref{polarization2} characterizes the interferometric gravitational wave detectors as intensity detectors as opposed to the conventional characterization as classical amplitude detectors.
+The detection probability \eqref{polarization2} characterizes the interferometric GW detectors as intensity detectors as opposed to the conventional characterization as classical amplitude detectors.

-Gravitational plane waves detected by LIGO-Virgo have two possible polarizations states, $A=+$ and $A=\times$.
+Gravitational plane waves have two possible polarizations states, $A=+$ and $A=\times$.
 The response of a interferometric detector of arm length, $L$, can be written as \cite{Schutz09},

-where $h_{+, \times}$ are the two different polarization amplitudes and $F^{+, \times}$ are antenna response functions which depend on the orientation of the detectors with respect to the direction and polarization of the incoming gravitational wave.
+where $h_{+, \times}$ are the two different polarization amplitudes and $F^{+, \times}$ are antenna response functions which depend on the orientation of the detectors with respect to the direction and polarization of the incoming GW.
 The angles $\theta$ and $\phi$ are the usual spherical polar angles.
-The $xy$ plane is the plane of the arms of the interferometer, $\phi$ is the azimuthal angle and $\theta$ is the polar angle between the $z$-axis which is perpendicular to the plane of the detector and the direction of propagation of the gravitational wave.
+The $xy$ plane is the plane of the arms of the interferometer, $\phi$ is the azimuthal angle and $\theta$ is the polar angle between the $z$-axis which is perpendicular to the plane of the detector and the direction of propagation of the GW.
 The angle $\psi$ relates the orientation of the polarization tensors and the detector orientation in the sky plane \cite{Schutz09}.
-In terms of the relative angles between the detector orientation and the gravitational wave one can write down the antenna response functions as \cite{Schutz09},
+In terms of the relative angles between the detector orientation and the GW one can write down the antenna response functions as \cite{Schutz09},

 One can see that the maximum value of $F^+$ and $F^\times$ is $1$.
-Further the LIGO-Virgo detectors are well separated on the Earth and the antenna response functions will be different at each detector since the angles, $\theta$, $\phi$, and $\psi$ will generally be different at each detector due in part to the curvature of the Earth.
+Further the current GW observatories are well separated on the Earth and the antenna response functions will be different at each detector since the angles, $\theta$, $\phi$, and $\psi$ will generally be different at each detector due in part to the curvature of the Earth.
 The overall effect is to reduce the detection probabilities like $P^{ab} _{hh} (k, k')$.
+The antenna response functions are also useful in determining the relation between the lag time, $\tau$, and the direction of the signal from the detectors \cite{Schutz11}.